AutoPas/AutoPas/.github/CONTRIBUTING.md

 * Add new unit tests for your strategy.

 ### Adding a new Option
-* If applicable add a new setter to `src/autopas/AutoPas.h`.
+* If applicable add a new setter to `src/autopas/AutoPas.h` (this is required for tunable options).
 * Check that the new option is added to the md-flexible example.
 Parser and main.
 * Global options, which are represented by an enum, should be defined in an additional file in `src/autopas/options`.
 * Inherit from `src/autopas/options/Option.h`.
 This will also generate functions for conversion from and to strings.